Kip Thorne: Life and career

-Thorne returned to Caltech as an associate professor in 1967 and became a professor of theoretical physics in 1970, becoming one of the youngest full professors in the history of Caltech at age 30.
+He returned to Caltech as an associate professor in 1967 and became a professor of theoretical physics in 1970, becoming one of the youngest full professors in the history of Caltech at age 30.
 He became the William R. Kenan, Jr. Professor in 1981, and the Feynman Professor of Theoretical Physics in 1991.
 He was an adjunct professor at the University of Utah from 1971 to 1998 and Andrew D. White Professor at Large at Cornell University from 1986 to 1992.
 In June 2009, he resigned his Feynman Professorship (he is now the Feynman Professor of Theoretical Physics, Emeritus) to pursue a career of writing and movie making.
-His first film project was Interstellar, on which he worked with Christopher Nolan and Jonathan Nolan.

-Throughout the years, Thorne has served as a mentor and thesis advisor for many leading theorists who now work on observational, experimental, or astrophysical aspects of general relativity.
-Approximately 50 physicists have received PhDs at Caltech under Thorne's personal mentorship.

-Thorne is known for his ability to convey the excitement and significance of discoveries in gravitation and astrophysics to both professional and lay audiences.
-His presentations on subjects such as black holes, gravitational radiation, relativity, time travel, and wormholes have been included in PBS shows in the U.S. and on the BBC in the United Kingdom.

 Thorne and Linda Jean Peterson married in 1960.
 Their children are Kares Anne and Bret Carter, an architect.
 Thorne and Peterson divorced in 1977.
+Thorne was set up on a blind date with Lynda Obst, later a film producer, by physicist Carl Sagan.
+They dated in 1979–1980, and parted and remained friends, to the extent that they later collaborated on the movie Interstellar.
 Thorne and his second wife, Carolee Joyce Winstein, a professor of biokinesiology and physical therapy at USC, married in 1984.

+Throughout the years, Thorne has served as a mentor and thesis advisor to many leading theorists who now work on observational, experimental, or astrophysical aspects of general relativity.
+Approximately 50 physicists have received PhDs at Caltech under Thorne's personal mentorship.

+Thorne is known for his ability to convey the excitement and significance of discoveries in gravitation and astrophysics to both professional and lay audiences.
+His presentations on subjects such as black holes, gravitational radiation, relativity, time travel, and wormholes have been included in PBS shows in the U.S. and on the BBC in the United Kingdom.

+In the 2023 book The Warped Side of Our Universe, Thorne use poetry, and illustrations by Lia Halloran, to explain scientific concepts for the reader.

+Years ago he collaborated with Lynda Obst and Stephen Hawking on a movie script, where they wrote several drafts.
+If it never gets made, Thorne considers writing it as a novel instead.